 Second: Keeping your knife sharp is important.
 It is a blade after all.
 I sharpen all my knives (kitchen and outdoor) on a Japanese whetstone.
 This can be an involved but rewarding process that I won’t go into too much detail about.
 If you’re interested in learning about knife sharpening this way, there’s dozens of videos on YouTube and a ton of crabby knife sharpening "experts” on Reddit who would be more than happy to preach their gospel to you.
 For those of you that plan on being away from your home sharpening tools, there are some less cumbersome options but, as with everything else mentioned earlier, this requires planning.
 A good mobile option is the Fallkniven DC4 whetstone.
 It is small enough to keep in a bugout bag or survival kit and could help in a pinch if you’ve dulled your blade after hours of surviving with it.

 Morakniv's Garberg is a solid middle of the road survival knife.
-There’s no fat on this knife, it’s all business, which is probably also why it's moderately priced for a full-tang knife.
-The Swedish Mora knife has a 90° angle on the spine so you can strike a ferro rod with it to start a fire or use it to strip bark.
+There’s no fat on this fixed blade knife—it’s all business, which is probably also why it's moderately priced for a high carbon steel full-tang knife.
+The Scandi Mora knife has a 90° angle on the spine so you can strike a ferro rod with it to start a fire or use it to strip bark, and the cutting edge of the carbon steel blade is durable and strong.
+And leather sheath and the all-black stylish look pretty sick, too.
 (This was the first knife I bought to practice bushcraft techniques so I have a soft spot for it.)

 Blade Length: 4.3 inches

 Best Full Tang Survival Knife Under $75: Gerber Ultimate